Donations to Azerbaijan's Fund to Support Fight against Coronavirus increase

 Trend:

-The fund aims to provide financial support to activities carried out in Azerbaijan to prevent the spread of coronavirus infection and to combat it.
+The fund aims to provide financial support to activities carried out in Azerbaijan to prevent the spread of coronavirus infection.

 The protection of public health in Azerbaijan and provision of health care services in accordance with international standards are among the priorities of the socio-economic policy implemented in the country.